PavleMiha/mlgarden/README.md

 <img src="https://github.com/user-attachments/assets/a008aafd-ef5f-4abe-a03b-aef81341cda9" width="700" >
 </p>

 You can scale this up to literally billions of operations!
 But getting back to our example, how can we make the result 10?
-We could notice that the result is higher than 10, and therefore nudge all the parameters in the direction that makes the result smaller, until it reaches 10
+We could notice that the result is higher than 10, and therefore nudge all the parameters in the direction that makes the result smaller, until it reaches 10 (GIF)

 <p align="center">
 <img src="https://github.com/user-attachments/assets/553d174b-a4af-4e4f-9cc7-0aa54f58aa9a" width="700" >
 </p>

 Can we systematise this for any result we might want?
 We could create an **error function** that quantifies how wrong we are.
 A good example here is to take the result of the graph, subtract the desired result (10) from it, and then take the square of that difference, so that value will always go up as the error goes up.
 Then we could take the derivative of this error, and nudge all the parameters to make the error go down.
 That's the basis of all deep learning!
 As long as you can define an error function, you can optimise a large computation graph to lower that error.
-Let's see what that looks like:
+Let's see what that looks like (GIF):

 <p align="center">
 <img src="https://github.com/user-attachments/assets/3195aa37-b2fd-4227-acf0-42293c1a7b95" width="700" >